GreaterMKEMeetup/redis-workshop/README.md

 ## Verify
 Log into the virtual machine, and run the stack-status.sh script.
 You should see the following.
+Note, the java process may take a minute to come up, as it must download all the dependencies before it starts.

 ```bash
 $ vagrant ssh
 ubuntu@ubuntu-xenial:/vagrant$ cd /vagrant